 Something called Battery Health Manager lets you choose between 3 options: Maximize battery health management, that slows down the charge and wastes enrgy beyond 80%, Let HP manage my battery health, the option by default that has a classic behavior, and Minimize battery health management that lets the battery charge until the maximum.
 I use the Maximize battery health management option, and I can say it’s ultra efficient.

-Unlike lot of devices these days that have enormous battery capacities, the ProBook 640 G8 is powered by a 45Wh battery, form which you can't expect more than 2-3 hours of autonomy at 80%.
+Unlike lot of devices these days that have batteries with enormous capacities, the ProBook 640 G8 is powered by a 45 Wh 3 cell battery, from which you can't expect more than 6-7 hours of autonomy at 80% when new.

 Little precision: most of the time, battery is not new in refurbished devices, but has an excellent capacity between 70-80%.
 Mine has a capacity around 77%.